norayr/irc_bot/readme.md

 behavior
 ========
+this bot can join the room(s), and log its activity.

+its main purpose to remember channel history, and tell it to those who asks.

+hopefully you can find `vocbot` at the `#oberon` channel on `irc.freenode.net` and can talk to it to understand how it works.

-this bot can join the room(s), and log its activity. you should talk to it privately, and ask for `last n` messages, if you want to know what was happening in the room recently. however, all the messages are logged to the output log files, that are created in the directory, you run it from. if you don't talk to it privately, it'll open a private chat and suggest to chat there itself.
+you are supposed talk to it privately. if you don't talk to it privately, it'll open a private chat and suggest to chat there itself.

+the most important command is `help` and bot will tell you how to use it.

+in particular, you can ask for `last n` messages, if you want to know what was happening in the room recently.

+keep in mind that all the messages are logged to the output log files in the directory you run it from.

-the configuration should be done before compilation. there is no separate config file now. more on that in the build section of this readme.
+the configuration should be done before compilation. sorry for that. there is no separate config file now. more on that in the build section of this readme.

 get the source